 How to trade options

-- Learn how to trade CFDs
+- Learn how to use spread bets and trade CFDs

 - Create an account with City Index

 - Find the options market you want to trade

 - Choose between a call or put option

 Get started trading on live markets, or practise trading first in a risk-free demo account